 Plus, there are nine stand-alone “Casas” that feature outdoor walkways connecting four floors of 12-15 rooms each.

-Some suites in the Casas offer plunge pools and outdoor showers.
-All have balconies with ocean views and come equipped with spectacular sunsets.
-Our room had two queen beds and an oceanfront view.
+Some suites in the Casas offer a private plunge pool and outdoor showers.
+All have a private terrace with scenic beach views and come equipped with spectacular sunsets.
+Our room had beautiful coastal décor, two queen beds, a large bathroom, and full ocean views.
 The view of the ocean, a strip of island floating in front of distant hills, all under a salmon and sunflower striped sky, opened everyone’s hearts in the gentle way where people don’t realize their hearts had been closed.
 The Conrad Punta de Mita generously hosted us but this type of room sells between $300-$500 a night depending on availability and season.

 Safer Certificate: Clean Stay Program

 The Conrad Punta de Mita had the horrible misfortune of planning its grand opening for March of 2020.
 After another delay, they finally swung their doors open in September 2020, enticing visitors with an impeccable Clean Stay program, practiced by all Hilton hotels, a masked staff, and reduced resort capacity.
 While we prefer the clean power of essential oils, I know many people prefer to obliterate their germs with the power of disinfecting products like Lysol.
-Hilton has partnered with Lysol and the Mayo Clinic to find the most effective way to really destroy any potential of bacterial or viral transmission in their rooms, gyms, and restaurants.
+Hilton has partnered with Lysol and the Mayo Clinic to provide the most attentive service to its guests and to find the most effective way to really destroy any potential of bacterial or viral transmission in their rooms, gyms, and restaurants.

 One afternoon, I walked in on the staff cleaning our room.
 The masked housekeeper held an aerosol can of Lysol over our bed and it appeared like she intended to empty its entire contents over our comforter before I told her it was ok.
 At that point, it was our second night there so we already felt safe.